 United Kingdom Live from London Christmas – Bach, Weihnachtsoratorium, BWV 248: Soloists, Gabrieli Consort and Players / Paul McCreesh (conductor), plus chorales from Gabrieli ROAR.
 St John’s, Smith Square, London.
-Livestreamed 25.12.2020 to 6.1.2021.
+Livestreamed 25.12.2020 (and available to 6.1.2021).
 (CC)

 Cantata I (The Birth of Jesus) – Jauchtzet, frohlocket!: Anna Dennis (soprano), Tim Mead (countertenor), Hugo Hymas (tenor), Ashley Riches (bass); plus, Sinfonia from Cantata No.29, Wir danken dir Gott, wir danken dir, (25.12.2020)

 Cantata II (Shepherd and Angels) – Und es waren Hirten in derselben Gegend: Carolyn Sampson (soprano), Tim Mead (countertenor); Jeremy Budd (tenor), Roderick Williams (bass); plus, Sinfonia from Cantata No.42, Am Abend aber desselbigen Sabbats, (26.12.2020)

 Cantata III (At the Manger) – Herrscher des Himmels, erhöre das Lallen: Anna Dennis (soprano), Helen Charlston (mezzo), Hugo Hymas (tenor), Roderick Williams (bass), plus Sinfonia from Cantata No.169, Gott soll allein mein Herze haben, (27.12.2020)